timvideos/getting-started/Ideas.md

 ## HDMI2USB

-HDMI2USB is the core hardware project in the Tim Video's suite.
-Its job is to capture the display output of a laptop and bring it back onto a different computer.
+HDMI2USB is a core hardware project in the Tim Video's suite.

+There are two types of projects to work on with the HDMI2USB system;
+ * Firmware Projects - As the device uses a Xilinx Spartan 6 FPGA, developing much of the hardware is actually a process of developing software!
+[More information on HDMI2USB firmware]().
+ * Extension Boards - The Digilent ATLYS only has limited I/O, extension boards are PCBs which connect to the Digilent ATLYS's [VHDCI connector](http://en.wikipedia.org/wiki/Very-high-density_cable_interconnect) and extend the functionality.
+[More information on HDMI2USB extension boards]()

-**All hardware projects will require you to have a Digilent ATLYS prototype board.** [See Prototyping Board for more information](https://github.com/timvideos/getting-started/wiki/Ideas#hdmi2usb-extension-boards).
+**All hardware projects will require you to have a [Digilent ATLYS prototype board](http://digilentinc.com/Products/Detail.cfm?NavPath=2,400,836&Prod=ATLYS).**

 ### HDMI2USB Extension Boards
 For developing features for the HDMI2USB system we use a [Digilent ATLYS prototype board](http://digilentinc.com/Products/Detail.cfm?NavPath=2,400,836&Prod=ATLYS).